dcba5524-lgtm/MOSFET-Thermal-Aging-Analysis/README.md

 - it simply does not capture the real thermal stress driving the degradation at the junction.

 ## Conclusion

+This analysis validates Rds(on) as a reliable and independent degradation indicator in power MOSFETs under thermal stress, establishing the foundation for prognostic health monitoring.

+**Quantitative evidence** demonstrates that maximum Rds(on) increases exceed 10Ω while median shifts remain approximately 2Ω — confirming that degradation concentrates in the high-resistance tail of the device population rather than spreading uniformly.

+**Critical finding:** Package temperature does not rise proportionally with Rds(on), revealing that junction-level thermal stress accumulation — manifesting as die-attach fatigue and contact resistance changes — drives degradation independent of measured case temperature.
+This decoupling is significant: case temperature alone is insufficient to characterize device health under accelerated thermal aging.

 ## Analysis Process